-This topic describes how to handle PolarDB-P errors.
+This topic describes how to handle PolarDB for PostgreSQL errors.

 A connection exception refers to the error that occurs when an application or a client connects to the database.
 For example, after you create a connection, an error message may be returned.
 This indicates that the connection does not exist, the connection times out, or the client cannot connect to the database instance.
 Connection exceptions often occur when the network is temporarily disconnected or the database service is restarted.
 You must make sure that your application can reconnect to the database.
 This allows you to handle the exceptions for these types of connections.
 If you still cannot create a connection, .

 Data exceptions refer to the following errors, such as invalid function parameters,

 incorrect array index, division by zero, invalid data type, and invalid escape characters.

 You can find the detailed error information based on Error codes and the

 condition name.
 To handle a data exception, you need to find the exact SQL statement where the exception

 occurs based on the error code and message.
 Then, fix the SQL statement and try again.